It's so hard to start it up again after stopping for so long. Gosh, the last entry was more than 2 years ago!

 Flew in on the A380 with Singapore Airlines and arrived on the morning of 28 Jan 09 feeling excited and happy but also tired, apprehensive and slightly worried

 The flight was actually pretty good.
 The seats were slightly more spacious when compared to the regular economy seats as publicized.
-Loved the USB socket, was able to charge my Nano with it so that it lasted for the whole 7.5 hours flight.

 Seating on the upper deck is definitely quieter in terms of the engine sound than sitting at wing level.
 Should have kept to my window seat though.
 The window seats on the upper deck has an additional side compartment by the window that also doubles up as extra table space when necessary.